 What did you do today?

 In case you weren't feeling motivated to work out today, let us introduce you to Milla Bizzotta.
-This past Friday, the nine-year-old from South Florida completed the Miami Battlefrog, a 24-hour obstacle course designed by Navy SEALs, becoming the youngest person to have ever competed this intense race.
+This past Friday, the 9-year-old from South Florida completed the Miami Battlefrog, a 24-hour obstacle course designed by Navy SEALs, becoming the youngest person to have ever competed this intense race.

 Weighing in at a mere 56 pounds, the young athlete made her way through six laps, running 36 miles and swimming eight kilometers while conquering innumerable obstacle courses.
 Excuse us while we pick our jaws up off of the floor.